rtsaad/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image1]

--
 ## 8. Video Implementation

 Our best result was achieved using the SVM classifier with 'rbf' kernel.
 Our pipeline of operations performed reasonably well on the entire project video, detecting vehicles and with an almost negligible error rate (only 1 false positive error).
-The resulting video is available at this [link](./project_video.mp4).
+Here are the videos using our [SVM-RBF](https://github.com/otomata/CarND-Vehicle-Detection/blob/submit/output_images/run_rbf.mp4) and [SVM-Linear](https://github.com/otomata/CarND-Vehicle-Detection/blob/submit/output_images/run_linear.mp4).
+In addition, we also processed a video with lane detection: [Vehicle-And-Lane-Detection]().

 The code for this step is contained at  'pipeline.py' file.